 How many over 50s in the UK actually own their own home?

 According to the ONS, a quarter of people aged 16 to 64 rent privately nowadays instead of owning a home outright or having a mortgage.
 That’s up from 1 in 10 in 1993.
-In fact, one in three of the millennial generation (those born between the mid-1980s and the mid-1990s), are expected to never own their own home and many could be forced to live and raise families in insecure privately rented properties.
+In fact, increases in the private rental sector have been seen for most age groups, with the increase particularly pronounced in mid-life.

 How much does the average person spend on rent in the UK each month?